Toronto Maple Leafs vs. San Jose Sharks -- Preview, Projected Lines & TV Broadcast Info

 Goaltenders

-Injured: Nico Sturm, Matt Benning, Oskar Lindblom, Givani Smith, Jacob MacDonald, Kyle Burroughs
+Injured/Out: Logan Couture, Marc-Edouard Vlasic, Nico Sturm, Matt Benning, Oskar Lindblom, Givani Smith, Jacob MacDonald